mikaturunen/tmpgoesagile-workshop-2017/lambda/README.md

     * 'Create group'
     * Group name: 'Admin'
     * Find policy 'AdministratorAccess' and select it
-    * Now select your fresly created 'Admin' group and add the user to it
+    * Now select your freshly created 'Admin' group and add the user to it
     * 'Next: Review'
     * 'Create user'
     * Write down the `Access key ID` and `Secret access key`, you will use these with the CLI”